Alec13355/EITL/src/content/blog/one-big-beautiful-bill-act /index.md

 ### The TCJA Twist: When Immediate Expensing Died (for a bit)
 Then came the Tax Cuts and Jobs Act (TCJA) in 2017.
 While it had a lot of moving parts, one provision, quietly tucked away, hit us hard starting January 1, 2022.
 The immediate expensing of R&D costs?
 Gone.
 Poof.

-Now, **domestic R&D costs have to be capitalized and amortized over five years**, and if you're doing any R&D overseas, that stretches to a whopping 15 years.
+After 2022, **domestic R&D costs have to be capitalized and amortized over five years**, and if you're doing any R&D overseas, that stretches to a whopping 15 years.
 And we're not just talking about lab coats and beakers here.
 This impacts a huge range of tech-centric expenses:

 - **Software development costs**: Every line of code, every new feature, every internal tool – it's all in there.
 - **Wages and salaries**: Your brilliant AI researchers, data scientists, ML engineers, product managers – their compensation is now part of this.